SAPHROF/SEOW.E2.Operation-M/README.md

 ###  Dai-ichi dan (第一段)
 The war in the Pacific will be a long one, and Japans needs mastery of both the Western and South Pacific to stockpile natural resources after its foreign sources of supply were cut.
 Eviction of the American, British, and Dutch air and sea power is a must for Japan to create an outer defensive perimeter, one favorable to striking a decisive blow with both a strong combined fleet and capable land-based air force.

 Neutralizing Manila and Singapore, the two major Pacific strongpoints of the United States and Great Britain will be the first phase of operations.
-The Attack on Pearl Harbour while secondary to the main objective, has already crippled the US fleet.
+The Attack on Pearl Harbor while secondary to the main objective, has already crippled the US fleet.
 Provided Japans fleet sustains no serious losses, two years at most is the time Japan can continue on successfully.

 ![](https://github.com/SAPHROF/SEOW.E2.Operation-M/blob/main/Research/1940_Japanese_Operations.png?raw=true)